Skip to main content

 Our Collection is generated automatically using our OpenAPI Specification, and can be downloaded from our GitHub Repository at the postman/fic-api.json position; it is updated every time a new version of the Specification is released, so you can just redownload it to keep in sync.

-Once you downloaded the JSON file of the collection, you can import it following this procedure.
+Once you have downloaded the JSON file of the collection, you can import it following this procedure.

 Now you're almost ready to interact with our API!